maxdeviant/blips-sdk/crates/blips/README.md

 ## Usage

-Once you've constructed a `BlipsClient` you can
+Once you've constructed a `BlipsClient` you can make requests to the Blips API using the methods on the client:

 ```rs
 let me = client